nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

     * Enable or disable GPS operation (long press the button for a minimum of 10 seconds).

 Switch 1 (only on nRF9160 DK):
-    * Toggle to simulate orientation change (flipping) of the board.
+    * Toggle to simulate orientation change (flipping) of the kit.

 Switch 2 (only on nRF9160 DK):
     * Set power optimization mode, see :ref:`power_opt`.